-- The ears of rhinoceros move independently to pick up and detect sounds.
+- The ears of the rhinoceros move independently to pick up and detect sounds.

 - Like elephants, rhinos also communicate through infrasonic frequencies that are below the hearing threshold of humans.

-- At birth, a rhino calf has body weight from 40 to 65 kg, which is the weight range of about 13 to 20 years old humans.
+- At birth, a rhino calf has a bodyweight from 40 to 65 kg, which is the weight range of about 13 to 20 years old humans.

 - Adult rhinos do not have natural predators due to their huge size.
-They are rarely prey by a pride of lions or a group of other big cats.
+They are rarely preyed on by a pride of lions or a group of other big cats.

-- The thick padded paws of rhinos are natural shock absorbers.
+- The thickly padded paws of rhinos are natural shock absorbers.
 It allows these huge-sized animals to walk, run, and climb easily on rough terrain.

 - Rhinos and tick birds (also known as oxpeckers) have a symbiotic relationship.
 Tick birds eat ticks and other insects from the rhino skin and warn the rhinos through noises in case of danger.
 These birds also eat blood from their wounds and make it difficult to heal, however, they are still tolerated.

-- The horns of rhinos is a highly sought commodity, which is used in the traditional Chinese Medicine.
-It is sold at the price of tens of thousands dollars per kg in Asian Markets.
+- The horns of rhinos are a highly sought commodity, which is used in traditional Chinese Medicine.
+It is sold at the price of tens of thousands of dollars per kg in Asian Markets.